Chris Orr (American football)

-Chris Orr (born June 17, 1997) is an American football linebacker for the New Jersey Generals of the United States Football League (USFL).
-He played for the Wisconsin Badgers in college and for the Carolina Panthers of the National Football League.
+Chris Orr (born June 17, 1997) is an American football coach and former linebacker who is the defensive quality control coach for the Kansas City Chiefs of the National Football League (NFL).
+He played linebacker for the Wisconsin Badgers in college and for the Carolina Panthers of the National Football League (NFL).
+He also played for the New Jersey Generals of the United States Football League (USFL).

-Early years
+Early life

 During his career at DeSoto High School, Orr had 374 total tackles, 13 forced fumbles, four fumble recoveries and three defensive TDs.

 College career

-During his first season with Wisconsin, Orr played in 10 games and made 6 starts.
-In those games, he registered 46 total tackles, 2 tackles for loss, and had 0.5 sacks.
-During his second season with Wisconsin, Orr appeared in 1 game and made one start, but he suffered a season-ending torn ACL on his first defensive snap of the season.
-During his third season with Wisconsin, Orr played in 12 games and made 8 starts.
-In those games, he made 36 total tackles, 3 tackles for loss, had 2 sacks, and had 1 interception.
-During his junior season at Wisconsin, Orr played in all 13 games and made 1 start.
-In those games, he had 27 tackles, 1 tackle for loss, 2 fumble recoveries and 1 interception.
+During his first season with Wisconsin, Orr played in 10 games and made six starts.
+In those games, he registered 46 total tackles, two tackles for loss, and had 0.5 sacks.
+During his second season with Wisconsin, Orr appeared in one game and made one start, but he suffered a season-ending torn ACL on his first defensive snap of the season.
+During his third season with Wisconsin, Orr played in 12 games and made eight starts.
+In those games, he made 36 total tackles, three tackles for loss, had two sacks, and had one interception.
+During his junior season at Wisconsin, Orr played in all 13 games and made one start.
+In those games, he had 27 tackles, one tackle for loss, two fumble recoveries and one interception.
 He also won the team's Special Teams Player of the Year award during this season.

 During his senior season at Wisconsin, Orr played in and started all 14 games.
 In those games, as a team captain, he had 78 tackles, 14 tackles for loss, and 11.5 sacks.
-He also had 8 quarterback hurries, broke up 5 passes and forced 2 fumbles.
+He also had eight quarterback hurries, broke up five passes and forced two fumbles.
 His 11.5 sacks during this season were the most in a season by an inside/middle linebacker in school history, and he helped lead his team to a single-season school record 51 sacks as a team.